tchase56/github_copilot_demo/readme.md

     * Github Copilot creates a set of pytests for the add_floats() function in a new file called "test_codeComplete.py".
         * Click the checkmark to accept the changes suggested by Github Copilot.
     * ![Example autonomous coding for pytests](screenshots/autonomous_coding_pytests.png)
+* Mode suggestions
+    * Edit Mode
+    * Agent Mode

 ### Natural Language Chat

 * Use natural language to interact with your codebase through chat interfaces.
     * Ask questions, request explanations, or specify code changes using conversational prompts.
-    * Apply changes across multiple files in your project using single prompts.
+    * Apply changes across multiple files in your project using a single set of prompts.
     * Copilot analyzes your project structure and makes coordinated modifications.

 * Examples